Xirider/finetune-gpt2xl/README.md

 model = GPT2LMHeadModel.from_pretrained('finetuned').to(device)
 print("model loaded")

-# this is a single input batch
+# this is a single input batch with size 3
 texts = ["From off a hill whose concave womb", "Another try", "A third test"]

 encoding = tokenizer(texts, padding=True, return_tensors='pt').to(device)